Castilla and León Cup

 The Castilla y León Cup (from the Spanish expression Copa Castilla y León) is a football championship usually played on summer and autumn between the most important teams in the region of Castilla y León.

-It was created in 1924 as a regional championship parallel to La Liga, and was played between that year and 1931.
-The Spanish Civil War and the undisputed leadership of La Liga wiped out the tournament, being forgotten.
-In 1985, the Football Federation of Castile and León revived it as a summer tournament, being played in just that year.
+In 1985, the Football Federation of Castile and León created a summer tournament, being played in just that year.
 It was in 2009 when it returned to be played on an annual basis.

 The tournament is not expected to be played in 2014.

+The last edition of the tournament was played in 2013 and never revived since then.